Chamhatti: Neighbouring villages

+Education

 Chamhatti and its every neighbouring village have at least one primary school.
 There are three middle schools for girls in Chamhatti, Thathi Ahmad Khan and in Kangar Bala.
 And two middle schools for boys in Thathi Ahmad Khan and in Kangar Pain.
 There is also a high school for boys in Chamhatti village.
 Some famous teachers of Government High School Chamhatti are: